relu/kubernetes-workshop-rubyalacluj/README.md

 ### Memory

-Memory is specified in units of bytes: 1Mi = 1 mebibyte =  1024 * 1024 bytes
+Memory is specified in units of bytes: 1Mi = 1 Mebibyte = 1024 * 1024 bytes

 ### Apply the resources configuration